OlivettaDataGarden/dg-the-datagarden/README.rst

 Access to The DataGarden API
 ----------------------------
 To use the DataGarden SDK, you need access to the The DataGarden API.
-Simply regsiter for free at https://www.the-datagarden.io and you will have an inital free access account to the API with access to country and continent data.
+Simply register for free at https://www.the-datagarden.io and you will have an inital free access account to the API with access to country and continent data.

 Visit https://www.the-datagarden.io for to register for free.
-Also, check out the :doc:`authentication`.